-Sir Ian McKellen CH, CBE, was born in Burnley, Lancashire in 1939.
+Sir Ian McKellen was born in Burnley in 1939.
 He was drawn to the theatre from the age of three following a trip to Manchester's Opera House to see Peter Pan.
-At the age of 18 he attended St Catherine's College in Cambridge where he became a member of the Marlowe Society, his contemporaries included Trevor Nunn and Derek Jacobi.
+At the age of 18 he attended St Catherine's College in Cambridge where he became a member of the Marlowe Society.
+His contemporaries included Trevor Nunn and Derek Jacobi.

-After a period working in repertory theatres around the UK he became a member of Laurence Olivier’s National Theatre Company in 1965.
-McKellen performed frequently in the Royal Shakespeare Company during the 1970s & 1980s, taking leading roles in Macbeth in 1976 alongside Judi Dench.
+After a period working in repertory theatres around the UK, he became a member of Laurence Olivier’s National Theatre Company in 1965.
+McKellen performed frequently in the Royal Shakespeare Company during the 1970s and 1980s, taking leading roles in Macbeth in 1976 alongside Judi Dench.

-Outside of his theatrical work he is probably most recognised for his roles as Gandalf the Grey/White in Peter Jackson’s Lord of the Rings Trilogy (2001-2003), and Hobbit Trilogy (2012-2014) and as Erik Lehnsherr / Magneto in the X-Men franchise (1999-Present).
+Outside of his theatrical work he is probably most recognised for his roles as Gandalf the Grey/White in Peter Jackson’s Lord of the Rings Trilogy and Hobbit Trilogy, and as Erik Lehnsherr / Magneto in the X-Men franchise.

-2007 marked a return to the RSC and to working wth Trevor Nunn appearing in productions of The Seagull and King Lear, both shows had a residancy at the New London Theatre following a world tour.
-In 2009 he appeared in Samuel Beckett's Waiting for Godot along side his X-Men co-star Patrick Stewart at the Theatre Royal Haymarket.
-They would go on to reprise their roles on Broadway in Godot in 2013, the production running in rep with No Man's Land by Harold Pinter.
+2007 marked a return to the RSC and to working wth Trevor Nunn appearing in productions of The Seagulland King Lear, both shows had a residency at the Gillian Lynne Theatre.
+In 2009, he appeared in Samuel Beckett's Waiting for Godot alongside his X-Men co-star Patrick Stewart at the Theatre Royal Haymarket.
+They would go on to reprise their roles on Broadway in Godot in 2013, the production running in rep with *No Man's Land* by Harold Pinter.

-In September 2016 he and Stewart once again re-united on the West End Stage at the Wyndhams Theatre in No Man's Land which will played until December 2016 following a UK tour.
-In October 2017, McKellen provided the voice of The Demon in the West End premiere of The Exorcist.
+In September 2016, he and Stewart once again re-united on the West End Stage at the Wyndhams Theatre in No Man's Land.
+A year later, McKellen provided the voice of The Demon in the West End premiere of The Exorcist.